 NOTE: A greater force is required to activate the rear brake due to longer cable length.
-It is advisable to mount the rear brake on the side of the stronger hand.
 It is important to become familiar with the use of hand brakes.
 When properly adjusted, hand brakes are an efficient braking system.
 Keep the rim and brake shoes clean and free from wax, lubricants and dirt at all times.
 Keep brakes properly adjusted and in good working condition at all times.

-Open the brake lever and place the nipple end of the short brake cable into the lever, then close the lever.
+Open the brake lever and place the cable head end of the short brake cable into the lever, then close the lever.
 Secure the ferrule against the lever using the cable adjusting barrel.